 The Company submits that there is no evidence of any material prejudice to any creditor if the requested extension is granted.
-Conversely, if the extension is not granted, the Company will be deemed to have made an assignment in bankruptcy and its efforts to successfully restructure its business will be terminated.
+Conversely, if the extension is not granted, the Company will be deemed to have made an assignment in bankruptcy and its efforts to successfully restructure its business will be terminated during a court ordered sales process.